freedin/timeseries-classification-overview/index.md

 ![img](docs/Fig3.png){: .centered }

 <p class="figure-caption"><b>Fig 3.</b> DTW.
 Points in two time series are connected in a way to minimize the distance between two time series (the combined length of all the grey lines).
 As can be seen from the gray lines being tilted, the latter half of the blue time series is shifted to the right of the latter part of the red time series.
 DTW is able to connect the corresponding points of the two series to calculate the minimum distance.
-Adapted from [[6](#6)] with permission from Brian Iwana.</p>
+Adapted from [<a href="#6">6</a>] with permission from Brian Iwana.</p>

 ## The benefits of a machine learning model